evgenyneu/Cosmos/README.md

 cosmos.frame.size = cosmos.intrinsicContentSize
 ```

-This is not necessary if you use Storyboard or if you create Auto Layout constraints to position the view.
+This is not necessary if you use Auto Layout constraints to position the view.

 ## Customization